Craving for some Marshmallow fluff? Looking for a Homemade Marshmallow Fluff Recipe?

 2 tsp. vanilla-infused bourbon (learn more about infusing your own liquors!)

 - For this Homemade Vegan Marshmallow Fluff Recipe, in a small saucepan, bring your chickpea liquid and marshmallow root to a boil.
 When it boils, lower the heat slightly and allow it to simmer/reduce for 10 solid minutes – set a timer!
 This boiling liquid will smell weird, FYI.
 You want it to reduce to about 1/3 cup.

 - Strain the marshmallow root out of the liquid.

 - Add the maple syrup and 1 teaspoon vanilla to the liquid in the saucepan.
 Get this mixture to a boil, then reduce to low heat and keep it there.
 Cook the mixture for another 8 minutes.

 - Pour the cooked sauce into the stand mixer container when it’s finished.
 Set a timer for 10 minutes and whisk the mixture on high.
 The mixture would become white and whip into a light, fluffy cloud of goodness right before your eyes.
 When it’s mixing, add the remaining teaspoon of vanilla bourbon.

 - Boom!
-There you have it folks.
-You have a delicious marshmallow fluff to add to your favorite recipes.
-Consider adding a teaspoon of beet powder for color or cocoa powder for chocolate marshmallow cream!
+There you have it, folks.
+You have a delicious marshmallow fluff to add to your favourite recipes.
+Consider adding a teaspoon of beet powder for colour or cocoa powder for chocolate marshmallow cream!